-A paperback will follow in due course.
+A paperback will be released in December 2022.
 If you would like to be kept informed about progress, sign up for notifications at the new book website: www.thegracebible.com

 When you get a chance, I would value any feedback you may have on the new Bible, especially if you are a teacher, pastor, or a student.
 Is The Grace Bible useful?
 How could it be better?
 Is it something you would share with others?
 What formats do you prefer?
 Let me know in the comments below.